Yoga Bywater, now on SJI, WA

 Yoga Bywater has relocated to the West Coast, San Juan Island, Washington State.

-Daily outdoor classes will begin in July, more advanced classes will be available.
+Daily outdoor classes will begin again soon, more advanced classes will be available.

 Yoga is an ancient art form, it is a scientific and highly evolved method used to develop awareness and refinement.
 In the beginning we work with the body (the familiar) to increase our capacity for concentration, and with time and maturity we begin to take this ability to more subtle practices and start to refine the breath (the unfamiliar).
 Eventually this can lead to a meditative quality for the mind, a deep state of awareness.
 In the practice of Yoga we look to create strength and stability in the body, evenness and steadiness in the breath, and when these two things come into balance, the mind has an opportunity to become quiet.
 Yoga is defined in the Yoga Sutras of Patanjali as Yogas Citta Vritti Nirodha which means Yoga stills the fluctuations of consciousness, or Yoga is a quiet and still mind.
 "Yoga is the method by which the restless mind is calmed and the energy directed into constructive channels"(B.K.S.
 Iyengar, Light on Yoga)